 A polar breakfast is at the pool.
 The junior instructors will pick up the food from the kitchen and float it in the pool (with the help of the lifeguards).
-The girls will swim for their breakfast and then eat at picnic tables outside the pool.
+The girls will swim for their breakfast and then eat poolside.